Who we are

 On the Central Coast, our work includes revitalisation initiatives in Gosford, such as the transformation of Leagues Club Field, to help create a dynamic urban centre with places that people enjoy staying and playing in.
 It also includes the management of Mount Penang Parklands as a widely acclaimed destination for tourism, business and education.

-HCCDC sits in the Place, Design and Public Spaces Group (Place-making NSW division), within the Department of Planning, Industry and Environment.
+HCCDC is proud to sit in the Place, Design and Public Spaces Group (Placemaking NSW division), within the Department of Planning, Industry and Environment (DPIE).

 We are the coming together of the Hunter Development Corporation (HDC) and the Central Coast Regional Development Corporation (CCRDC).
 There is a proud legacy with decades of work undertaken in both regions, which has had a significant impact on the communities in which we operate.

 Together, we create thriving environments, communities and economies.

 HCCDC objectives are to:

 - deliver strategic outcomes to grow economic capacity and enhance communities

 - drive industry diversification to grow more jobs to attract and retain talent to the regions